 \begin{thm} For $m\ge 12$, the minimal rank for universal $m$-gonal form would be

 \end{thm} \begin{proof} Note that the minimal rank for an $m$-gonal form which represents every positive integer up to $m-4$ is $\ceil{\log_2(m-3)}$.
-So we have the minimal rank for universal $m$-gonal form is greater than or equal to $\ceil{\log_2(m-3)}$.
-And by Theorem \ref{main thm}, the minimal rank for universal $m$-gonal form is less than or equal to $\ceil{\log_2(m-3)}+1$.
-When $-3 \le 2^{\ceil{\log_2(m-3)}}-m\le 1$, one may get that there is no universal $m$-gonal form of rank $-3 \le 2^{\ceil{\log_2(m-3)}}-m\le 1$ throughout similar processing with the proof of Theorem \ref{min uni rank}.
-This comepletes the proof. \end{proof}
+So we have the minimal rank for universal $m$-gonal form is also greater than or equal to $\ceil{\log_2(m-3)}$ and by Theorem \ref{main thm}, the minimal rank for universal $m$-gonal form is less than or equal to $\ceil{\log_2(m-3)}+1$.
+When $-3 \le 2^{\ceil{\log_2(m-3)}}-m\le 1$, one may deduce that there is no universal $m$-gonal form of rank $\ceil{\log_2(m-3)}$ throughout similar processing with the proof of Theorem \ref{min uni rank}.
+This completes the proof. \end{proof}